OwlHowlinMornSky/AssetStudio/README.md

 # AssetStudio
 [![Build status](https://ci.appveyor.com/api/projects/status/rnu7l90422pdewx4?svg=true)](https://ci.appveyor.com/project/Perfare/assetstudio/branch/master/artifacts)

+## Changes

+* New feature: Export with structure.

+# Original Readme Below

 **None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.**

 AssetStudio is a tool for exploring, extracting and exporting assets and assetbundles.